 - Cap Issues: Only 33,000 H-2B workers can be approved for each 6 month period

-- Maximum period of stay permitted is three (3) years.
+- The maximum period of stay permitted is three (3) years.

-TN STATUS IS FOR CANADIANS AND MEXICAN CITIZENS ENGAGED IN ACTIVITIES AT A PROFESSIONAL LEVEL (very similar to H-1B visa except no statutory limitation on stay and covers broader range of jobs):
+TN STATUS IS FOR CANADIANS AND MEXICAN CITIZENS ENGAGED IN ACTIVITIES AT A PROFESSIONAL LEVEL (very similar to H-1B visa except for there is no statutory limitation on stay and covers a broader range of jobs):